Luxembourg's many markets

 Luxembourg has a long history of “brocante” and you can find more (in French and German) here.

-The bohemian Grund quarter holds an art market – Konscht am Gronn – on the first Sunday of the month from May to October from 10.00 to 18.00, while you’ll find a vinyl record fair (also DVDs and CDs) held normally in February and November at Rotondes, in addition to regular street food markets.
+The bohemian Grund quarter holds an art market – Konscht am Gronn – on the first Sunday of the month from May to October from 10.00 to 18.00, while you’ll find a vinyl record fair (also DVDs and CDs) held at Rotondes, this year on 20 February, in addition to the regular street food markets they host.

 In the regions.....

-Junglinster’s organic and artisanal produce is sold at a market outside the Cultural Centre Am Duerf on the last Saturday of the month (currently postponed), whilst there’s a market every second Tuesday of the month from 9.00 to 13.00 at Echternach’s market square where in addition to fresh produce you’ll find clothes, leather goods and flowers.
+Junglinster’s organic and artisanal produce is sold at a market outside the Cultural Centre Am Duerf on the last Saturday of the month , whilst there’s a market every second Wednesday of the month from 9.00 to 13.00 at Echternach’s market square where in addition to fresh produce you’ll find clothes, leather goods and flowers.
+There's a market too at Larochette every last Friday of the month at Place Bleech.
+You can find out more on all three here.

 Greek specialities, ostrich meat and liqueurs are just some of the things you’ll find at the Ettlebruck market held every Friday from 08.00 to 12.00 in the pedestrian zone.